continuum-web/news-frontEnd/README.md

  I accomplished this by following Agile Methodology user stories to guide my development.

- I set out to Acheive the following:
+ I set out to Achieve the following:

         As a user I should be able to....